-A strong reason for using the modern cloud based storage services is the positive impact that they have on the environment.
-Many leading cloud storage companies intentionally employ environment friendly power generation methods for their storage units.
+A strong reason for using modern cloud-based storage services is the positive impact that they have on the environment.
+Many leading cloud storage companies intentionally employ environmentally friendly power generation methods for their storage units.
 Environment friendliness is one of their major considerations while making purchases for their infrastructure as well.

 Moreover, when you shift your local storage to a cloud service, you effectively save tons of energy that would’ve been consumed throughout the year.